-A Phase 1 Dose Escalation and Cohort Expansion Study of TSR-042, an Anti-PD-1 Monoclonal Antibody, in Patients With Advanced Solid Tumors
+Study of TSR-042, an Anti-programmed Cell Death-1 Receptor (PD-1) Monoclonal Antibody, in Participants With Advanced Solid Tumors

 Location: 14 locations

-TSR-042 before Chemoradiotherapy and Surgery for the Treatment of Stage II or III Rectal Cancer with Mismatch Repair Deficiency or Microsatellite Instability
+Dostarlimab before Chemoradiotherapy and Surgery for the Treatment of Locally Advanced Mismatch Repair Deficiency or Microsatellite Instability Rectal Cancer

-This phase II trial studies how well TSR-042 before standard chemoradiotherapy and surgery works in treating patients with stage II or III rectal cancer with mismatch repair deficiency or microsatellite instability.
-TSR-042 is a type of medication called an antibody, which is a protein made by the immune system to protect the body from harm.
-TSR-042 blocks another protein (programmed cell death receptor-1, or PD-1) that usually acts as a “brake” on the immune system.
+This phase II trial studies how well dostarlimab (TSR-042) before standard chemoradiotherapy and surgery works in treating patients with mismatch repair deficiency or microsatellite instability rectal cancer that has spread to nearby tissue or lymph nodes (locally advanced).
+Dostarlimab is a type of medication called an antibody, which is a protein made by the immune system to protect the body from harm.
+Dostarlimab blocks another protein (programmed cell death receptor-1, or PD-1) that usually acts as a “brake” on the immune system.
 Blocking this protein is like releasing the brakes, so that the immune system can target tumor cells and kill them.

 Location: 7 locations